 How to Swim With Your Horse & What To Expect

-Are you planning to get a good swim with your horse in the summer?
-Whether you’re swimming with your pet just for fun, exercise or hydrotherapy, it’s always an exhilarating experience for you and your horse.
-However, it can be quite a challenging activity for beginners and you’ll need to do some homework about how to swim without injuring your horse or getting trapped in deep water.
+Are you planning to get a good swim with your American horse?
+Whether for fun, exercise, or hydrotherapy, swimming with your horse is always an exciting experience for both of you.
+However, it can be quite challenging for beginners, so it’s important to research how to swim safely without risking injury to your horse or getting stuck in deep water.

-So we’ve put together some tips to help you safely prepare for a swim with your horse.
+So, we’ve put together some tips to help you safely prepare for a swim with your horse.
 As a beginner, it’s always helpful to have a guide on how to swim with your horses, so in this article, we will discuss all things “swimming with horses” and lay out some things to consider before diving into this activity (no pun intended).
+Swimming with your horse can be a wonderful experience, offering fun and therapeutic benefits.
+According to the American Association of Equine Practitioners (AAEP), swimming is often used for horse rehabilitation and fitness.
+However, before diving in, it’s essential to consider safety guidelines to ensure a positive experience for both you and your equine companion.
+So let us first consider a horse’s swimming technique:

 How Do Horses Swim?

 Horses propel through the water by trotting their legs, similar to how they trot on the ground.
-However, they can’t breathe underwater; that’s why they need to keep their heads and nostrils above the surface.
-Water should also not get into their ears due as it can cause infection if it gets blocked in the ear canal.
+However, they can’t breathe underwater, so they need to keep their heads and nostrils above the surface.
+Water should also not get into their ears as it can cause infection if it gets blocked in the ear canal.

 Things To Consider Before Swimming With Your Horse

 1. Horses naturally know how to swim, but the bigger question lies with you.
 Can you swim?
-If you can’t, it’s best to learn and be confident in the water before taking your horse for a swim.
-Once you are confident in the water, we recommend staying in the shallow water to start off to avoid any accidents until you and your horse are more comfortable swimming together.
+If you can’t, learning and being confident in the water before taking your horse for a swim is best.
+Once you are confident in the water, we recommend staying in the shallow water to start off and avoid any accidents until you and your horse are more comfortable swimming together.

-2. You also need to know from the previous owners if your horse has been swimming before, has behavioral problems, or bad experience in the water that can cause trauma.
+2. You also need to know from the previous owners if your horse has been swimming before, has behavioral problems, or has bad experiences in the water that can cause trauma.
 Don’t forget to consider if your horse likes or dislikes waves, motorboats, or other distractions.

-3. Be sure to do your homework ahead of time to know if the water is safe from toxic organisms like blue-green algae or the presence of leeches or jellyfish found in the ocean, and snapping turtles found in Lakes.
-A wet horse is irresistible to some insects, so you should bring some insect repellant with you.
+3. Do your homework beforehand to know if the water is safe from toxic organisms like blue-green algae, leeches or jellyfish in the ocean and snapping turtles in Lakes.
+A wet horse is irresistible to some insects, so you should bring insect repellant.

-4. Keep in mind that big waves are dangerous for horses; if it washes over your horses head, it might distress the horse and in more serious cases, may lead to drowning.
-We recommend swimming with your horse when the weather is calm and the waves are 0-2ft.
-Sea safety is essential for the wellbeing of you and your horse, make sure to research your swimming spot, be aware of any currents or strong riptides in the shore line.
-Swimming in these spots will quickly drain your horses energy and you risk getting pulled out to deeper waters.
+4. Remember that big waves are dangerous for horses; if they wash over your horse’s head, it might distress the horse and, in more serious cases, may lead to drowning.
+We recommend swimming with your horse when the weather is calm, and the waves are 0-2ft.
+Sea safety is essential for the well-being of you and your horse; make sure to research your swimming spot and be aware of any currents or strong riptides in the shoreline.
+Swimming in these spots quickly drains your horse’s energy, and you risk getting pulled out to deeper waters.

-5. Horses are not welcome everywhere, so check the rules of the beach or area before the swim, and if there are other swimmers or bathers on the beach, make sure that you won’t disturb them.
+5. Horses are not welcome everywhere, so check the rules of the beach or area before the swim, and if there are other swimmers or bathers on the beach, ensure you won’t disturb them.

 How To Swim With Your Horse

-Good preparation beforehand is necessary to make sure you will have a safe and fun swimming activity with your horse, so here’s a quick guide on getting everything ready to swim with your horse safely.
+Good preparation beforehand is necessary to ensure you have a safe and fun swimming activity with your horse, so here’s a quick guide on getting everything ready to swim with your horse safely.

 Preparing Your Horse For The Swim